 Conversations are key

-But you should also go further whenever you can.
+But you should also go further when you can.
 And by that I mean don't just retweet someone a few times, or say "good point" in a mention.
 Actually try to start conversations that go on for a while.

 You've got to sense when this is appropriate.
 Just as you can't force someone to chat with you in a real social situation such as a dinner party, it has to develop naturally on Twitter, too.
 So, you find that many attempts will not bear fruit.